 I made many of my original dresses and recreated them here with smaller scale fabric and embroidered wool felt.
 My husband, Rob, appears the year we were married and my sons, Peter and Ian, are included through the years when they were little and physically connected to me.
 The tatting around the outside of the circle was made by my late grandmother, Louise Salley Hartwell.
 The wool felt spiral is mounted on upholstery fabric, which I embellished with multicolored french knots.

 My Self Portrait is on semi-permanent display at the Woods Hole Public Library, Woods Hole, MA.
+It is currently part of this exhibit:

 My husband Rob and I made the following film set to music I remember hearing through the years.